adept-thu/Dual-Radar/README.md

      </tr>
 </table>
 </div>
-  In addition,we analyze the distribution density of the point clouds and the number of point clouds per frame, as shown in Table 2.

 # Ⅱ. Data Acquisition Scenario

-The visualization of raw data collected under different weather conditions and the visualization of annotated 3D bounding boxes are performed separately.
+* The visualization of raw data collected under different weather conditions and the visualization of annotated 3D bounding boxes are performed separately.
 The three types of data(Lidar, Arbe and Ars548) are transformed onto a unified coordinate system.
 <div align=center>
 <table class="table-noborder" align=center>
   <tr>